lugeke/CourseraAlgorithms/README.md

 # CourseraAlgorithms

-A description of this package.
+The programming assignment of Coursera Algorithms .